 The City has numerous financial policies to promote the prudent management and safeguarding of its assets, including investment, budgeting, reserves, reporting, payment, purchasing, and procurement policies.
-During Fiscal Year 2021-22, the City Council approved amendments to the Purchasing and Procurement chapter of the Laguna Woods Municipal Code, and the Investment of Financial Assets policy.
+During Fiscal Year 2020-21, the City Council approved amendments to the Investment of Financial Assets policy and the Budgeting, Reserves, and Reporting policy.
 All other financial policies remained unchanged.